damusss/mili/guide/mili.md

 - `MILI.current_parent_id`: The ID of the current parent
 - `MILI.all_elements_ids`: A list with the IDs of all created elements in memory
 - `MILI.data_from_id()`: Get an `ElementData` object from an element ID
+- `MILI.clear_memory()`: Clear all the elments in memory.
+Useful when changing scenes to avoid glitches.

 ### Packing Components

-You can pack components in dictionary to store them and add them later without repeating code:
+You can pack components in dictionaries to store them and add them later without repeating code:

 - `mili.pack_component(name, data, style)`: Return a packed dictionary
 - `MILI.packed_component(comp1, comp2, ...)`: Add a component from a packed dictionary